+You will be given information on the surgery and an informed consent will be taken.
 You should continue to take any eye drops and tablets for your glaucoma as prescribed until the time of your surgery, unless you are told not to use them.
-You may be asked to use a new eye drop four times a day in the eye that will be having surgery, for four weeks before the operation.
+You may be asked to use a new eye drop four times a day, up to four weeks prior, in the eye that will be having surgery.

 If you are taking any blood thinning tablets (such as warfarin or aspirin) they may increase the risk of bleeding during the operation.
 You should discuss this with your glaucoma team.
 They may advise you to stop them for a week before surgery, if this will not affect your general health.
+You may discuss this with your GP and if it is advisable to stop, when it is safe enough to do so.